 The back rest is designed to give pressure relief and fully support the whole back.
 The low arm rests make it easy to read or eat from a tray, and they are strong enough to help the user to push themselves up.

 Height Adjustable Chairs

-The High Back Oakham Chair With Wings is another popular choice.
-It comes in a luxurious brown leather effect with padded armrests and wings.
+The Eden High Back Chair is another popular choice.
+It comes in a luxurious blue leather effect with padded armrests and wings.
 This is a metal framed chair upholstered in vinyl for easier cleaning.